kenbooth/dailymiscellany/_posts/2020-10-30-first-post.md

 layout: post
 ---

-Welcome to Daily Miscellany[^Footnote].
+Welcome to Daily Miscellany[^1].
 We'll figure this out as we go along, but the site will largely be a collection of musings and collected ephemera.
-Sherlock Holmes[^1]
+Sherlock Holmes[^2]

-[^Footnote]: Miscellany. mis·​cel·​la·​ny -- a mixture of various things
+[^1]: Miscellany. mis·​cel·​la·​ny -- a mixture of various things
-[^1]: This is some text for a footnote.
+[^2]: This is some text for a footnote.